learn-co-curriculum/dsc-pca-in-scikitlearn/README.md

 ## Objectives
 You will be able to:
 * Implement PCA algorithm using sci-kit learn library
-* Extract and visualize principle components and their explained variance
+* Extract and visualize principal components and their explained variance
 * Reduce the number of dimensions for a given dataset using PCA